 I suggest talking with a few traffic ticket lawyers before making your final decision of who will be representing you in court.
 Some law firms provide “niche market specialties” and choose to limit their representation to helping drivers just like you challenge their speeding and traffic tickets.
 These “niche firms” tend to have more success in getting their client’s tickets dismissed or reduced as they are more experienced with what works in challenging your traffic infraction and what doesn’t.
 Each case and court are different.

 When it comes to your driving record, it is ideal to keep it as spotless as possible.
 When you are considering hiring a traffic ticket lawyer to contest your speeding ticket, be sure to work with one that focuses their practice on fighting infractions for their clients.
 Remember the age-old saying? jack of all trades attorney is a master of none.
 Your driving record is too important to leave in the hands of someone who doesn’t know what they are doing.

-At Garguile Law, we have successfully fought over 10,000 infractions (like speeding tickets) in courts up, down, and around the Puget Sound.
+At Garguile DUI & Traffic Lawyers, we have successfully fought over 10,000 infractions (Like Speeding Tickets) in courts up, down, and around the Puget Sound.
 If you have recently received a speeding or other traffic ticket in Pierce King, Snohomish, Kitsap, Thurston or Lewis Counties give us a call for a free consultation today.

 Copyright© 2021, Garguile DUI & Traffic Lawyers, PLLC.
 All Rights Reserved.